CourtIQ/courtiq-backend/README.md

 - Rebuild Docker images: `make build`
 - Run tests: `make test`
 - Clean up generated files and Docker resources: `make clean`
+- Manually populate environment variables: `make populate-env`

 ### Development Workflow

+1. Ensure your 1Password CLI is authenticated.
-1. Start the application with `make start`
+2. Start the application with `make start`
-2. Make changes to your code
+3. Make changes to your code
-3. Rebuild and restart the affected service(s) with `make build` followed by `make restart`
+4. Rebuild and restart the affected service(s) with `make build` followed by `make restart`
-4. View logs with `make logs` to check for any issues
+5. View logs with `make logs` to check for any issues
-5. Run tests with `make test` to ensure everything is working correctly
+6. Run tests with `make test` to ensure everything is working correctly
-6. When you're done, stop the application with `make stop`
+7. When you're done, stop the application with `make stop`

 Remember to never commit the `.env.populated` file to version control.